Categories

 This is what Sureshwaracharya, the great disciple of Shankara says.
 No attempt needs to be made to reconcile the different methods followed in the paths I have listed.
 There may be no difficulty if one can carefully discern the point of view underlying each prakriya/method listed in the different paths.
 If this is not possible, one need only hold fast to the method which appeals to one.
 This is a very subtle point that can be understood by a student who is very far advanced in the journey of non-duality.

-In case anyone is interested in learning self inquiry from me, please visit the Learn Psycho-Physical Inquiry and Learn Advaita pages of this website.
+In case anyone is interested in learning self-inquiry from me, please visit the Learn Self-Inquiry page of this website.